ReliableDragon/SpaceGame/README.md

 * Copy schema_saver.sh to .git/hooks/pre-commit (the file pre-commit, not the folder).
 This will (once it's working) keep the database schema in the repository.
 Make sure to turn execute permissions on, or git won't have much luck trying to run it.
 * (Bonus tip!
 If you set up the document root of your apache server to by symlinked to your github repo, you won't have to worry about copying files back and forth.
 This works for the WSGI folder too.)
 * (Other bonus tip: If you go to localhost:8000 once the server is running you'll see the WSGI splash page, which includes a link to the setup docs.)

-# Automatic Setup with Docker
-* Install docker.
-* While it's installing, edit your /etc/hosts file so that www.spacegame.com, spacegame.com, and dblocation all point at your local machine.
-* Pull down sethborder/wsgi_server.
-* Run the start_container.sh script, replacing the ~/GitHub/SpaceGame/WSGI and ~/GitHub/SpaceGame/site directories with the links to where the WSGI and site folders in your git repository are located.
-(In your local copy, please!
-The
-* (Note: This script assumes you have only one network interface running, you're using IPV4, and that ifconfig works on your system.
-If this isn't true, you'll have to manually run the 2nd line, substituting in your IP address for the variable $HOST_IP.)
-* Once you get the terminal, run /usr/local/bin/start.sh to start the server.

 # Set Up Database (Always Manual.)
 * Install MySQL locally.
 Note that even if you're using a containerized version of the site with Docker, you still need to install the database on your host machine.
 Docker should be set up to talk to it, and this way the data will persist.